tugstugi/mongolian-speech-recognition/README.md

 The dataset contains only first 3 books of the Mongolian Bible.
 You can validate your trained model from other Bible books (download them from https://www.bible.com/versions/1590-2013-ariun-bibli-2013 as mp3 file).

-To validate an audio file using a pretrained model, use following commands:
+To transcribe an audio file using a pretrained model, use following commands:
 ```
 # download a pretrained model
 wget https://www.dropbox.com/s/9wan945h110wmyc/epoch-0182-fb4c392.pth